elmtree-askmo/cloudcannon-app/content/learn/psychology/how-can-schools-create-a-culture-of-mental-health-awareness-and-support.md

 url: /learn/psychology/questions/how-can-schools-create-a-culture-of-mental-health-awareness-and-support
 score: -1.0
 related_article1:
-    id: 116917
+    id: 116933
     title: >-
-        How has COVID-19 changed traditional teaching methods?
+        What strategies can be implemented to support students' mental health post-pandemic?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/how-has-covid19-changed-traditional-teaching-methods
+    url: /learn/psychology/questions/what-strategies-can-be-implemented-to-support-students-mental-health-postpandemic
 related_article2:
-    id: 116926
+    id: 116935
     title: >-
-        What are the key components of supportive relationships in an educational setting?
+        What are the long-term effects of the pandemic on students' mental health?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/what-are-the-key-components-of-supportive-relationships-in-an-educational-setting
+    url: /learn/psychology/questions/what-are-the-longterm-effects-of-the-pandemic-on-students-mental-health
 related_article3:
-    id: 116931
+    id: 116938
     title: >-
-        What are the mental health needs of students post-pandemic?
+        How can technology be used to support mental health in education?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/what-are-the-mental-health-needs-of-students-postpandemic
+    url: /learn/education-studies/questions/how-can-technology-be-used-to-support-mental-health-in-education
 related_article4:
     id: 116929
     title: >-